Emmanuel-Croydon/ProPresenter-Library-Wrapper-PS/README.md

 2) When you close ProPresenter

-- This script runs when it detects that ProPresenter has been closed
+- This script runs when it detects that ProPresenter has been closed (as long as it's not a read-only device)
 - This essentially cycles through files in the library that have been updated during your session and asks if you would like to save the changes you've made on them back to the master version of your library (i.e. the git repository)
-- Technically, this actually works by pushing up a branch of your repository and openng a pull request against master.
+- Technically, this actually works by pushing up a branch of your repository and opening a pull request against master.
 This could allow for approvals of changes if you so desire, but you can also set up a github action on your master repository to automatically manage the merges (e.g. using something like this https://github.com/marketplace/actions/simple-merge)
 - If there are any merge conflicts between someone's source branch and master then these will require manual resolution by someone with some knowledge of git.
 - It is recommended, if you're updating the library, that you ensure that the item is in the exact state that you'd like to find it every time you open ProPresenter when you add it e.g. make sure it isn't in some strange arrangement/using an unusual template/covered in video backgrounds